 If you have scoliosis or suspect that your symptoms match those of the condition, you should seek scoliosis treatment from a chiropractor at New City Chiropractic in Lakeland, Florida.
-In most cases scoliosis can be corrected by a chiropractor without surgery.
+In most cases the condition can be corrected with chiropractic scoliosis treatment, without surgery.
 Scoliosis is something that most young people are tested for in school.
+If your school alerts you that your child has symptoms of scoliosis, we urge you to take them to their pediatrician and/or chiropractor for an official diagnosis and treatment.

 Can Scoliosis be Corrected by a Chiropractor?

-Scoliosis can be corrected with chiropractic treatment at any age but it is easier to treat scoliosis, and the accompanied spinal crookedness or curvature of the spine, early in childhood.
+Scoliosis can be corrected with chiropractic treatment at any age but it is easier to treat scoliosis early in childhood.
+The accompanied spinal crookedness or curvature of the spine is a tell-tale sign of the condition, and although it is more difficult to treat with age it can be corrected in adults and seniors.

 Children are checked by a physician to see whether their spine is straight or crooked in school.
 That’s why some children wear a brace around their back at a young age.
 And it’s also why their parents bring them to a chiropractor.